Irish Film Classification Office: Introduction and early history

 Before 1965, there were no certificates and all films were tailored for a general audience, resulting in several bans and cuts (no doubt also due to extremely conservative societal standards).
 As of 2004, 2,500 theatrical films had been banned and about 11,000 cut, largely from before the overhaul.

-Public controversy over the office's harsh methods came to a head in late 1964 - in 1963 alone, 31 films were rejected and 156 were cut.
-Critically acclaimed hits were no exception - Dr. Strangelove was cut, including Ripper's reference to Communists trying to "sap and impurify all of our precious bodily fluids" with fluoridated water, and Irish-shot medical drama Of Human Bondage was banned due to the heroine dying of syphilis.
-Even after the ban was overturned the following year, it still received an over-18's certificate with cuts - nude sculptures made by Auguste Rodin were removed from the background of the title sequence.
+Public controversy over the office's harsh methods came to a head in late 1964 – in 1963 alone, 31 films were rejected and 156 were cut.
+Critically acclaimed hits were no exception – Dr. Strangelove was cut, including Ripper's reference to Communists trying to "sap and impurify all of our precious bodily fluids" with fluoridated water, and Irish-shot medical drama Of Human Bondage was banned due to the heroine dying of syphilis.
+Even after the ban was overturned the following year, it still received an over-18's certificate with cuts – nude sculptures made by Auguste Rodin were removed from the background of the title sequence.

-The appointment of a new Justice Minister, Brian Lenihan, in October 1964 coincided with this outrage.
-He met with the Cinema and Theatre Association in November to consider their views and even proposed to view recently banned films, including Of Human Bondage.
-On 28 November, Lenihan announced he'd be appointing a new Film Appeals Board and would be able to reform censorship without changing existing legislation - film correspondent Fergus Linehan pointed out that the 1923 Act explicitly supported age certification:
+In 1964, Brian Lenihan, the newly appointed Minister for Justice, met with the Cinema and Theatre Association in November to consider their views and even proposed to view recently banned films, including Of Human Bondage.
+On 28 November, Lenihan announced he'd be appointing a new Film Appeals Board and would be able to reform censorship without changing existing legislation – film correspondent Fergus Linehan pointed out that the 1923 Act explicitly supported age certification:

-Lenihan announced the new Appeals board in January 1965, which came into effect on 18 January.
-Their main task was to begin enforcing limited certificates (alongside the general certificate), which were as follows, according to the Appeals Board chairman:
+Lenihan announced the new Appeals board, which came into effect on 18 January 1965.
+Their main task was to begin enforcing limited certificates (alongside the general certificate). which were as follows, according to the Appeals Board chairman: